 You can be sure that your visitors will appreciate the fact that they can go through the whole registration process quickly.

-Forget the practice of including captchas in your forms because that kind of anti-spam protection annoys many users, and it’s one of the main culprits behind poor conversion rates.
+Forget the practice of including captchas in your forms because that kind of anti-spam protection annoys many users, and it’s one of the main culprits behind poor rates.